 Independent valuations are obtained from suitably qualified professionals.
 These are conducted on a periodic basis in order to prevent material misstatement.

-The fair value of investment properties was reassessed at August 2018 to be £2,300,000.
+In the prior period, the fair value of investment properties was reassessed at August 2018 to be £2,300,000.
 Consequently, a gain of £130,000 was recognised, net of taxation.